moukani/IRISDemos/BaseImages/irisdemodb/README.md

 ## Specifying the IRIS license

-The script will verify if a folder called *./shared* exists.
-If it doesn't, it will create it for you. this folder will be mapped to the /shared folder into your container.
-If you put a file called license.key on this folder, IRIS will use it.
-Otherwise, the IRIS will run without a license:
+The script will mount the folder *IRISLicense* inside the container's */irislicense* folder.
+There should exist an iris.key file in there with your IRIS License.

     git
     └── IRISDemoImages
+        └── IRISLicense
+            └─── iris.key
         └── BaseImages
             └─── irisdemodb
-                 ├── shared
-                 │   └── license.key
                  ├── build.sh
                  ├── Dockerfile
                  ├── README.md